-In the future, when the old flow of things finally succumbs to the ease of use associated with hyper-connectivity, always on will always work, because it will not be in conflict with the old ways of doing things.
+In the future, when the old flow of things finally succumbs to the ease of use associated with hyper-connectivity, always-on will always work, because it will not conflict with the old ways of doing things.

 Is our hyper-connected lifestyle good or bad?

-We as individuals have to grapple with it in our daily lives, though.
-Sometimes, you just have to put it all down, unplug, and focus on reality, be it driving, learning, or taking in the scenery outside.
+We, as individuals, have to grapple with it in our daily lives, though.
+Sometimes, you have to put it all down, unplug, and focus on reality, be it driving, learning, or taking in the scenery outside.

 What do you think about our hyper-connected lifestyle?
-Do you think the always-on digital reality is good or bad?
+Do you believe the always-on digital reality is good or bad?
 How important do you think it is to unplug, and how often?